This document describes the multi-tenant feature.

 Special considerations for Active Directory¶

-This is especially pertinent when using the userPrincipalName form of login.
+This is especially pertinent when using the userPrincipalName form of login and/or when having a multi-forest domain,

 Delegating Application Servers to Tenants¶